Loading...

 On the calendar view, select the date of the past meeting you wish to manage.

-Follow onward from the above to attach the documents.
+Follow steps 3 onward from the above to attach the documents.

 You can delete the scheduled meetings.
 You can either delete a particular occurrence or all the occurrences of the recurring meeting.